Career HubResume

 Step 5: Edit your work experience with relevant achievements

-• Include results and metrics where possible (e.g., “reduced onboarding time by 25%”).
+• Include outcomes and metrics, on top of responsibilities, wherever possible (e.g., “reduced onboarding time by 25%”).

-If a role includes unrelated tasks, it’s okay skip them.
-Prioritize relevant, high-impact bullets, even if that means a shorter section.
+If a role includes unrelated tasks, just skip them.
+Prioritize relevant, high-impact bullets for maximum impact.

-This section should reflect the exact tools and skills listed in the job description (if you have them).
-Use their phrasing: if they say “project portfolio management,” don’t just list “project oversight.”
+The Skills section should reflect the exact tools and skills listed in the job description (if you have them).
+Use the listing's phrasing where possible.
+For instance, you might change "project coordination" to “project portfolio management.”
+Also:

 Step 7: Add keywords naturally

-• Do you see the same phrases and terms?
+• Do you see the same (or similar) phrases and terms?

 • Are the most important keywords from the posting reflected in your resume?